 Pulling an all-nighter to produce time-sensitive work is not fueled by curiosity or excitement about learning something new.
 No — it’s sheer panic, stress, and fear of failure that drives someone to stay up all night.
 One thing is for certain: It's an awful, awful place to be.

 When you finish your assignment and come through the next morning with tired eyes and a pounding headache, you'll think by all accounts; you were "productive."
 But in reality, how did that project or assignment turn out?
 Would you call that your best work?
 Eh...probably not.

-Productivity is not just about producing as much of something as possible, but also creating something of value and quality.
+Productivity is about producing as much of something as possible and creating something of value and quality.

 When it comes to our professional lives at work, we often believe that productivity is the ultimate goal.
 However, on many occasions, our productivity suffers at work.
 Why does this happen?

 Over the years, organizational psychologists and researchers have amassed a great deal of data and insights on the topic of individual and employee productivity.
 This data can help paint a picture to gain a deeper understanding of where and why productivity suffers in the workplace, and how can management and HR professionals fix it.

 Let's explore productivity statistics and discuss their implications, too.